Admission Detail

 • The institute undertakes all refunds of fees & security deposits only twice a year – in the months of September and March.
 So all refund requests processed during the year are disbursed only in these months.

-• In case of refunds or claims sought, the student will hold Whistling Woods International alone responsible for the same as it is the institution that is delivering the education as the implementation partner of RGNIYD.
-Whistling Woods International has indemnified RGNIYD of the same.
+• In case of refunds or claims sought, the student will hold Whistling Woods International alone responsible for the same as it is the institution that is delivering the education as the implementation partner of TISS.
+Whistling Woods International has indemnified TISS of the same.

 • Any scholarship / fee waiver / fee adjustment extended to a student will be used to reduce the fees payable for the ultimate (final) Semester of his/her program.
 If scholarship / fee waiver amounts are higher than those payable for the final semester, then the balance over & above that will be used to reduce the amount payable for the penultimate semester, and so on.